-With a tapestry of diverse cultures, ancient traditions and modern aspirations, Morocco exhibits a complex societal landscape.
+Diversity and inclusion in Morocco are complex topics.
+With a tapestry of diverse cultures, ancient traditions and modern aspirations, Morocco exhibits a multi-layered societal landscape.
 The country has been treading a transformative path, albeit one marked by challenges rooted in traditional ideologies and systemic constraints.
-A notable improvement is the urban infrastructure being revamped to cater to the mobility needs of its burgeoning urban populace, with Marrakesh pioneering initiatives to enhance accessibility.
+A notable improvement is the revamping of urban infrastructure to cater to the mobility needs of its burgeoning metropolitan populace, with Marrakesh pioneering initiatives to enhance accessibility.

 Accessibility in Morocco

-According to a UNDP report, Morocco is home to around 728,000 individuals with disabilities, constituting 5.5 percent of the population.
-These individuals often face barriers to public services and social participation, discrimination and societal stigmatisation.
-To address these issues, Morocco has initiated various measures, such as harmonising the legal framework, standardising sign language, digitising the disability certification process and actively monitoring progress in accessibility.
+According to a UNDP report, individuals with disabilities constitute around five percent of Morocco's population.
+These individuals often face barriers to public services and social participation, discrimination, and societal stigmatisation.
+To address these issues, Morocco has initiated various measures, such as launching a disability card system, offering a disability pension, standardising sign language, digitising the disability certification process, and actively monitoring progress in accessibility.
 These efforts aim to foster an inclusive environment for both citizens and expats.

 Marrakesh has led the way, piloting an initiative to improve urban accessibility infrastructure.
 The Marrakesh model is being adopted by other cities planning substantial public transport infrastructure projects, which is crucial for meeting the sharp rise in urban mobility demand.

 Organisations like Humanity & Inclusion (HI) have actively promoted the inclusion of people with disabilities into broader Moroccan society since 1993.
-With these initiatives, Morocco is working towards creating an environment that is more accommodating, understanding and supportive of diverse needs and challenges, making the country an appealing destination for those looking to reside or work there.
+With these initiatives, Morocco is working towards creating an environment that is more accommodating, understanding and supportive of diverse needs and challenges.

 Further reading